Chart Color Schemes

 Population

-As of February 2026, the estimated population of the suburb of Holroyd is around 1,582.
-This figure reflects an increase of 334 people since the 2021 Census, which reported a population of 1,248.
-The change is inferred from AreaSearch's estimate of the resident population at 1,442 in June 2024, based on the latest ERP data release by the ABS, and an additional validated new address since the Census date.
-This results in a population density ratio of 3,164 persons per square kilometer, placing Holroyd in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's growth rate of 26.8% since the 2021 census exceeds both the state (7.8%) and Greater Sydney, making it a growth leader in the region.
+Based on AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, as of February 2026, the estimated population of the suburb of Holroyd is around 1,582.
+This reflects an increase of 334 people since the 2021 Census, which reported a population of 1,248 people, marking a growth rate of 26.8%.
+AreaSearch's estimate is inferred from the resident population of 1,442, as calculated following examination of the latest Estimated Residential Population data release by the ABS in June 2024, and an additional one validated new address since the Census date.
+This level of population equates to a density ratio of 3,164 persons per square kilometer, placing Holroyd in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate exceeded both the state (7.8%) and Greater Sydney averages since the 2021 Census, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 66.0% of overall population gains during recent periods for Holroyd.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Holroyd is forecasted to increase its population by 377 persons to reach a total of 1,959 by the year 2041, reflecting an overall increase of 9.3% over these 17 years.
+Based on aggregated SA2-level projections, a significant population increase is forecasted for Holroyd, with an expected increase of 454 persons by 2041, reflecting an overall increase of 19.9% over the 17-year period.

 Frequently Asked Questions - Population